 Dysphagia, the inability to swallow correctly, is a problem that can lead to a number of negative health conditions such as pneumonia, dehydration and malnutrition.
 The client, Dr. JoAnne Robbins, researches the causes of and treatments for dysphagia.
-Dr. Robbins requires a tongue model that can accurately and precisely be used to test liquids and foods, and is compatible with the equipment needed for pressure measurement devices.
+Dr. Robbins requires a tongue model that can be used to test liquids and foodsboth accurately and precisely, and is compatible with the pressure measurement devices she wishes to examine.

 The model proposed is a silicone tongue that features a 3-banded, T-pin design which utilizes computer-controlled servo motors for actuation.
-This was decided with consideration as to the most effective way to meet the client's needs and accomplish the tasks assigned, which is to recreate the motion of the tongue during the different phases of swallowing.
-The next step in moving forward is to mold the silicone tongue around the 3-banded design and then move to attaching the servos and programming the associate microprocessor so as to allow the client to use the model.
+There will be a program written to allow for the client to manipulate the model as desired.
+After careful consideration, this was decided to be the most effective way to meet the client's needs and accomplish the tasks assigned, which also includes recreating the motion of the tongue during the different phases of swallowing.
+The next step in moving forward is to develop an oral cavity model and throat model around the current prototype, stabilize the servos, create java code for diseased states, and improve upon the movement of the model tongue.